-We just decided to take the trek path and then began our two hour uphill climb, which was not very easy because the sun was fierce, it was super hot and we were perspiring a lot.
+We just decided to take the trek path and then began our two hour uphill climb, which was not very easy because the sun was fierce, it was hot and we were sweating a lot.
 So the first hour was a task.
 I just stopped in between to hug a tree that was cold and nice.
 There had also been some iron seats on the way but I preferred an embrace from the tree.

 Someone going downhill after finishing the trek asked us if there was anybody selling water on the way.
 “No”, I said.
 “How long till we find a shop?”, the guy asked.
 “You will only get it at the base, it will take another hour”, I informed him.
-There was a girl with him whose face fell in depression at my response.
+There was a girl with him whose face fell at my response.
 As they trudged ahead, my friend reprimanded me, “you should be encouraging, you should have told them it is close by”.
 We climbed on for another ten minutes and then I asked someone who was coming back about how long would it take for us to reach the fort that was at the top of the hill.
 “At least one and a half hour more, it is very difficult, lot of rocks, go back if you don’t have water with you”.
 I thanked them for the advice.

 “That was very encouraging”, I told my friend after they were out of our sight.
 We laughed and then continued upwards.
 We passed a bunch of friends and overheard a girl exclaiming “Let’s go back please, I can’t do this anymore”.
 “We’ve come so far, how can we go back now”, another responded.
 “Is this not the best birthday gift ever”, another said in sarcasm.
 We just grinned at their conversation and walked on.